asu-lss/btm_sim_example/README.md

 ## Example cylinder telescope simulation

 This directory contains the ingredients to run a sample simulation on Cedar, including generating telescope products (beam transfer matrices, telescope-SVD basis vectors, double-KL basis vectors, and power spectrum Fisher matrices) and simulated data.
-The telescope configuration is Simon's "half-pathfinder" (e.g. [doclib #1256](https://bao.chimenet.ca/doc/documents/1256)).
+The telescope configuration is a down-scaled version of the CHIME pathfinder.

-To proceed, copy this directory to your scratch or project space on Cedar, and make sure you can load a CHIME environment with the standard [radiocosmology](https://github.com/radiocosmology/) packages (`caput`, `cora`, `draco`, `driftscan`).
+To proceed, copy this directory to your scratch or project space on Cedar, and make sure you can load a CHIME/CHORD environment with the standard [radiocosmology](https://github.com/radiocosmology/) packages (`caput`, `cora`, `draco`, `driftscan`).
 You'll have to edit file paths in some files, as indicated below.
 (This could be done more intelligently using environment variables...but I'll leave that as an exercise!)

+This tutorial is infrequently updated and may break with updated radiocosmology packages.
 Please let Simon know if you encounter any issues!

 ### Generating telescope products

-1. In `bt.yaml`, edit `output_directory` so that it points to your own `ch_scripts/sim_example/sim_output/products/` directory, and also edit `venv` to point to your Python virtual environment directory.
+1. In `bt.yaml`, edit `output_directory` so that it points to your own `btm_sim_example/sim_output/products/` directory, and also edit `venv` to point to your Python virtual environment directory.
 From the command line, execute `slurm_generate_telescope_products.sh`.
 This uses the `drift-makeproducts` script in `driftscan` to submit a job to cedar's batch queue that generates telescope beam transfer matrices, SVD compressions of those matrices, KL basis vectors, and power spectrum Fisher matrices, using the config in `bt.yaml`.

 ### Generating simulated data

-1. Submit an interactive job to cedar by running, e.g., `salloc --time=1:00:0 --nodes=1 --ntasks-per-node=1 --cpus-per-task=48 --mem=0 --account=rpp-chime --job-name=maps`.
+1. Submit an interactive job to cedar by running, e.g., `salloc --time=1:00:0 --nodes=1 --ntasks-per-node=1 --cpus-per-task=48 --mem=0 --account=ACCT --job-name=maps`, where `ACCT` is `rpp-chime` for CHIME or `rrg-kmsmith` for CHORD.
 This will log you into a cedar compute node.
-From here, activate the standard CHIME modules and your own virtual environment, then run `generate_input_maps.sh` from the command line.
+From here, activate the standard CHIME/CHORD modules and your own virtual environment, then run `generate_input_maps.sh` from the command line.
 This will use `cora` to generate simulated 21cm and foreground maps inside `sim_output/cora_maps/`.
 This should only take a few minutes, and you can exit the interactive job afterwards by logging out of your node.

 2. In `sstream.yaml`, edit the venv location and the path to your simulation output directory, then run `slurm_gen_sstreams.sh` from the command line.
 This uses the `caput-pipeline` script in `caput` to submit a job to cedar's batch queue that computes simulated sidereal streams based on the sky maps generated above, using the config in `sstream.yaml`.